rward3182/smartva-dhis2/docs/configuration.rst

 --------------

 All metadata in DHIS2 is required to be configured before running this application.

+This process will set up the VA module in the DHIS2 server.
+This module is required to be set up before VA data can be pushed to DHIS2.

 .. note:: The Organisation Unit hierarchy in DHIS2 should be aligned with the VA Questionnaire.
           This application assumes it is set up correctly (however it auto-assigns the Organisation Unit to the program if not already assigned).